A scoring framework for brand taste

 The Scorer

-Enter a brand, campaign, product, or cultural moment.
+Enter a brand name.
 Adjust the five dimensions.
 Watch the score emerge.
+Then share your verdict.

 50